AnnaRobin/MenuWizard/README.md

 # MenuWizard
-a project to create a varied menu for the week
+a project to create a varied menu for a week